-Outcome Skill Elaboration Interpersonal Communicating Students learn to establish effective communication skills to display empathy and/or provide support and encouragement to others who may find the Flying Fox more challenging. skills Cooperating and collaborating in groups Each student must meet a commitment to their peers as they work in small groups to aid the traversing student to dismount and bring the fox line back for the next student, ensuring all students have as many turns as possible.
+Outcome Skill Elaboration Interpersonal skills Communicating Students use their communication skills to provide support and encouragement to others who may find the Flying Fox challenging.
+Cooperating and collaborating in groups Each student must share the workload and responsibility to allow every student numerous opportunities on the Flying Fox.
+Students will work in small groups to help dismount the student who has traversed the Flying Fox and bring the ski line to the beginning for the next attempt.
 Self-management Understanding emotions Some students will find the Flying Fox mentally challenging and will therefore learn more about their personal level of emotions.
-Students will also begin to realise that others have different levels of stress to their own. skills Managing emotions Students will learn to adopt basic strategies to manage their personal emotions and develop skills to support and encourage others who may be affected by the challenge.
-Knowledge and understandings Social and emotional well- being Achievements are celebrated during and after the program as students acknowledge the effect the Flying Fox may have on themselves or peers.
-Achievements are celebrated to develop students' self-confidence in attempting future challenges.
+Students will also begin to realise that others have different levels of stress to their own. skills Managing emotions Students learn strategies to help manage their own and others' emotions.
+They learn to be mindful of others, suspend negative judgments and how to support, encourage and aid peers in challenging situations.